Ararat Plain: Agriculture

-The Ararat plain makes up 4% of Armenia's total land area, and yet it yields 40% of Armenia's farm production.
-In Turkish part of the plain, apricot is widely produced on a 1,525 ha-area.
+The Ararat Plain makes up 4% of Armenia's total land area, but yields 40% of the country's farm production.
+In the Turkish part of the plain, apricot is widely produced on a 1,525 ha-area.

 Archaeology

 This area has been inhabited since the Neolithic or the Early Chalcolithic times.

+The name 'Armenia' is written for the first time in history in the 24th-23rd centuries B.C. in the Mesopotamian cuneiform inscriptions in the form 'Armani', while in the text of the same period discovered in Ebla (Syria) Armenia is called 'Armi'.

-At Aratashen, first pottery appears at the end of the fifth millennium BC, or before 4000 BC.
+At Aratashen, the first pottery appears at the end of the fifth millennium BC, or before 4000 BC.